Although Darren was interested in

 was Darren's most challenging project as it was very

-"dynamic one long shot" concept to shoot
+utilised his "dynamic long shot" concept to

-film that most people found quite confronting.
+a film some people found quite confronting.

-The Psychology of Killing was nearing completion,
+Psychology of Killing was nearing completion, Darren

-on the frustration in dealing with IT Help Desks.
+frustration of dealing with IT Help Desks.

-problems we all experience when dealing with
+problems we all experience when using technology,

-technology.
-Unlike most films where technology is
+however, unlike in most movies where technology is

-bringing a more realistic view to it.
+more realistic side to it.

 Check was completed in May 2008.

-a couple of completed productions under his belt.
+couple of completed productions under his belt.

 Darren felt it was time to create something for